HCarlb/DicewarePhraseGenerator/README.md

 Note!
 If you are looking for really secure passwords you can still use the wordlists, but use real dices, pen and paper instead to generate your passphrases.
-Just